 How to make better burger patties on the stove

-Although the flavors and ingredients are a bit different from your usual simple burger, it's still a straightforward recipe that easily comes together.
-But you'll appreciate the Mediterranean touch that makes this recipe incredibly tasty.
+Although the flavors and ingredients are different from your usual simple burger, it's still a straightforward recipe that easily comes together.
+But you'll appreciate the creamy touch from Brie cheese that makes this recipe incredibly tasty.

-Let's talk about a few quick tips to keep in mind when you make this recipe next.
+Let's talk about a few quick tips to keep in mind when you make these grain-free burgers.
 It will help with keeping the meat patties from falling apart or turning too dry.

-- Choose meat that has at least about 15 to 20 percent fat content and is 80 to 85 percent lean.
+- Choose meat with at least about 15 to 20 percent fat content and is 80 to 85 percent lean.
 You need a bit of that natural fat for better flavors and a juicier outcome.

 - Chop the cheese in advance before working it into the meat mixture.
 You want to handle the meat as little as possible to keep everything together.

-- The egg and the grounded sunflower kernels not only add extra taste but will also help as a binder.
+- The egg and the grounded nut meal add extra taste and help as a binder.

 - I add only one teaspoon of salt to the mixture.
 The rest of the seasoning is best done when the burgers are sizzling on the stove.